matthewscharles/instrument-maker/README.md

 It's not a million miles away from the ["blocks"](https://en.wikipedia.org/wiki/Block_(programming))-type programming currently popular in education, either.
 I'm interested in how Pure Data can be used in a similar way, but without the complexity of trying to make everything from scratch: getting caught up in "spiders' webs" or a blank screen on day one, or feeling turned away by assumed knowledge of maths etc. — which are the experiences I often observe when teaching this, and reflect my own first steps.
 One of the beautiful things about Pure Data and similar environments is that they facilitate an exploratory, "let's see what happens when I plug this thing into this other thing" approach.
 But we need a good way into that.

-*This is where it gets a bit ranty, so please bear with me:* the idea that we need to identify as "technically-minded" to access these materials can tacitly reinforce power structures, including but not limited to those formed around Disability.
+*This is where it gets a bit ranty and controversial, so please bear with me:* the idea that we need to identify as "technically-minded" to access these materials can tacitly reinforce power structures, including but not limited to those formed around Disability.
 I don't mean to suggest that this is a status or identity that cannot be occupied, but rather that to be labelled as "technically-minded" (or not) often implies access to resources and education from which many people are excluded - in contrast to an inherent aptitude.
 Not to suggest that everyone wants to create music or instruments at this level either..but why mention this here?

 Among the many options for creating bespoke software, even compared to some text-based languages, Pure Data arguably falls within the more "technical" camp.
 With less emphasis on graphics than software like Max, it's a bit more like moving code around than re-plugging guitar pedals.
 And it pushes the user into more "code-like" thinking.
 That's a positive thing in my opinion, but not always the most inviting situation at the start for someone who has hitherto been excluded from these situations.
 Furthermore, by engaging with this situation, there is a common problem in that assuming a lack of engagement with technology often implies a need for simplification.
 Although there are less ready-made options with tangible musical outcomes to use as a starting point.. once we can find or create the right ones, the experience, the underlying principles, the learning curves, can be similar to other more "accessible" forms of code.
 Much like finding ways to teach and learn a musical instrument.